-4.1.2 Map surface composition of Pluto and Charon
+4.1.2 Map Surface Composition of Pluto and Charon

-Ralph/LEISA will produce the main global spectral maps of Pluto and its satellites, producing spectral data cubes at a spectral resolution of ~250 in the interval 1.25-2.5 micron, and at ~560 in the interval 2.10-2.25 micron.
-LEISA will take hemispheric spectral images of both Pluto and Charon at 10 km pixel-1 about 3 hours before closest approach (P\IR\global\scan\1-3, C\IR\global\scan\2).
-At about 2 hours before closest approach, a redundant set of spectral images for Pluto will be made at resolutions of 5-7 km pixel-1 (P\IR\global\doublescan\1-

-P\IR\global\doublescan\4), and at about 1 1/2 hour before closest approach, the redundant hemispheric Charon observation are made at resolutions of 5 km pixel-1 (C\IR\global\doublescan\1-2).
+Ralph/LEISA will produce the main global spectral maps of Pluto and its satellites, producing spectral data cubes at a resolving power of $\sim$ 250 in the interval 1.25-2.5 micron, and at $\sim$ 560 in the interval 2.10-2.25 micron.
+LEISA will take hemispheric spectral images of both Pluto and Charon at 10 km pixel-1 about 3 hours before closest approach (P IR global scan 1-3, C IR global scan 2).
+At about 2 hours before closest approach, a redundant set of spectral images for Pluto will be made at resolutions of 5-7 km pixel-1 (P IR global doublescan 1-4), and at about 1 1/2 hour before closest approach, the redundant hemispheric Charon observation are made at resolutions of 5 km pixel-1 (C\IR\global\doublescan\1-2).
 All spectral data cubes exceed the AO spatial resolution requirement of 5-10 km pixel-1.
-Observations of Nix and Hydra remain will be planned after better orbit solutions are obtained.
+Observations of Nix and Hydra will be planned after better orbit solutions are obtained.
 For each global map, LEISA scans over the target up to four times, both to increase the signal-to-noise ratio and to cover the entire target when it subtends more than 256 pixels.
-These hemispheric observations are made at phase angles at 15-35 deg.
+These hemispheric observations are made at phase angles of 15-35 deg.
 The hemispheric spectral images are augmented by regional spectral images near closest approach, at resolutions of 1-2 km pixel-1 and phase angles of 45 deg (Pluto) and 75 deg (Charon).
 If feasible, observations will be taken at high phase angle on departure, at resolutions near 14 km pixel-1.
-At the expected SNR for the planned spectra (Reuter et al., this issue), LEISA will map the spatial distribution of N2, CO, CH4, and other species (Table VII).
+At the expected SNR for the planned spectra (Reuter et al. 2008), LEISA will map the spatial distribution of $N_2$ , CO, CH4, and other species (Table 7).